BMI Calculator

 Children and Adolescents

 BMI calculations for children and teens are interpreted differently than for adults.
 Pediatric BMI uses age and sex-specific percentiles rather than fixed categories.
+A child's BMI is compared to growth charts that account for normal growth patterns.
 Our calculator is designed for adults aged 18 and older.
+For children and teens, consult with a pediatrician or use age-appropriate BMI calculators.

 Elderly Individuals